mila-iqia/mila-docs/docs/Theory_cluster_parts.rst

 Parts of a computing cluster
 ============================

-In order to provide high performance computation capabilities, clusters can combine hundreds to thousands of computers, called *nodes*, which are all inter-connected with a high-performance communication network.
+To provide high performance computation capabilities, clusters can combine hundreds to thousands of computers, called *nodes*, which are all inter-connected with a high-performance communication network.
 Most nodes are designed for high-performance computations, but clusters can also use